 Theory 2: The gospels are accurate eyewitness testimony because their original form was delivered to us reliably from the early church fathers and manuscript copies

-Fact #1: The gospel manuscripts contain hundreds of thousands of textual variants
+Fact #1: The New Testament manuscript tradition contains hundreds of thousands of textual variants.

 Evidence Explanation: